-There are several types of mobility canes used by people with vision loss.
+There are several types of mobility canes used by people impacted by blindness.

 People who use the long cane sometimes receive formal instruction on its use, called orientation and mobility training.
 Instruction provides people with skills to travel safely, independently and gracefully in their environment.